 But why do police everywhere apparently feel free to murder them in broad daylight knowing full well that their actions are being recorded by bystanders with cell phones?
 A year ago, as I wrote that we are really speaking about state-sanctioned human sacrifice, people everywhere were chanting “Hands up!
 Don’t shoot!”
 We don’t hear those words any more; they’ve been replaced by “Black lives matter!”
 Why?
 Because the earlier chant was ironic; it was intended (like the old chants of the Civil Rights movement) to shame the nation into moral action.
 But in this dark time, we have become shameless.

 This is where mythology adds another, if equally dark, dimension to our analysis.
 When we think in terms of the myths that govern our thinking at the deepest levels and provide a sense of identity in fast-changing times, it is difficult not to conclude that black lives do matter – but only as the Other.
 To perpetuate our sense of white American innocence, we will always need a dark, demonized other to measure our own lightness by.
 In religious terms, we need to know, to see exactly who is not worthy of being saved in order to convince ourselves that we among the elect.

 As our own repressed responsibility gnaws at us, it gets harder and harder to do that.
-So we, like the Aztecs of 1520, push away the guilt more and more often by killing more and more of the Other.
+So we, like the Aztecs of the 16th century, push away the guilt more and more often by killing more and more of the Other.
 We need the Other.
 Black lives matter.
 What would America do if it didn’t have them available?